MakoWish/Faitour/README.md

 ## Elastic Integration

-I have included some resources within the `elastic` folder to help integrate your Faitour logs with Elastic for monitoring and alerting honeypot activity.
+I have included some resources within the `elastic` folder to help integrate your Faitour logs with Elastic for monitoring and alerting on honeypot activity.
 Please review the Elastic [README.md](./elastic/README.md) for details on installing those resources.

 ## Questions and Discussions